 When you’ve built and managed a WordPress site, you’ll know how delicate it is.
 Making changes to your site don’t always turn out the way you expected.
 You can make smaller changes directly to your live site such as publishing a blog post.

 But when it comes to major changes such as switching your site theme or installing a plugin to add new functionality, they have the potential to break your site.

 In times like these, a WordPress test site, more popularly known as a staging site, comes to the rescue.
 A test WordPress site enables you to experiment with your changes before making them on your live site.

-There are a bunch of ways you can set up a staging site.
+There are a bunch of ways you can set up a WordPress test environment.
 We have an extensive guide on different ways to set up a WordPress staging site.
 Here, we’ll focus on two options:

 - Using the BlogVault Plugin which is an easy-to-use option that’s reliable, guaranteed to work accurately, and doesn’t cost a dime.